jredondoh/blockchain-developer-bootcamp-final-project/README.md

 At root folder:
 - contracts, that contains the developed smart-contracts
+- docs, that contains the frontend app
 - migrations, that contains the migration files
+- setup, with the setup script to test E2E locally
 - test, with the smart-contract unit tests and helper files
-- docs, that contains the frontend app

 ## Prerequisites

+For frontend use:
+- Metamask

+For installation and local E2E tests:
 - npm
 - truffle
 - ganache-cli